-I've been tweeting a lot lately about my elderly dog and how caring for her has started to really change our lifestyle.
-I've known for a while that she is getting older, but this summer I've been hit hard by the reality that our girl is aging.
-She can no longer do some of the things we've enjoyed doing in the past, leaving me scratching my head in search of low-impact things to do to keep her active.
-And although I've had to make some lifestyle changes, I see the changes as a compromise worth making, especially when we are snuggling on the couch.
+Having an elderly dog is hard.
+I've known for a while that our girl, Lois, is getting older, but a few summers I was hit hard by the reality that our girl is aging.
+She can no longer do some of the things we've enjoyed doing in the past, leaving me scratching my head in search of low-impact things to do to keep her around and healthy.
 It's these times that have me making promises to my elderly dog.

 Meet Lois, our 12 y/o retriever mix.
 She's an old-lady in dog years.
 Lois is a sweet old girl.
 She loves peanut butter, watermelon, and lying in the sun.
 We love to joke that she's gone to class with The Professor for the past 10 years but can't seem to graduate.
 She tolerates the cat's aggression with grace.
 She likes to play ball and go hiking but hates the beach.
 She's afraid of the dark and has been known to be lick sores on her feet when she's nervous.
 She's one of the many reasons I'm not traveling this summer and maybe not for a while.
 She's elderly, and it's starting to show.

 Signs Of Aging

 Her hips are hurting.
 Her allergies are difficult to control.
 Her kidney function is declining.
 She's less active and more tired.
 Her fur is less luxurious and sheds more than ever.
 She's lost weight without explanation.
 She's been to the vet more in the past few years than ever before.
 She's got an appointment with an allergy specialist early next month and currently pending blood work to check on her kidney function.
 She even has a daily medication regimen.
 The big picture is that Lois is getting older whether we like it or not.